RawanEldeep/OscarsWebApp/README.md

 2. Install dependencies:
    `pip install -r requirements.txt`

-3. Set up the MySQL database and user tables according to the schema provided.
+3. Change your directory to the OscarsWebApp file located in Milestone III folder.

 4. Start the Flask application: